ADHD Supergirls

 ADHD and anxiety often go hand-in-hand in a girl (or adult) with ADHD, leading to an emotional, stressful journey that makes social situations, school, or work difficult to manage.

-What the Research Says about ADHD and Anxiety in Girls
+The Resarch on ADHD and Anxiety in Girls

 ADHD is classified as a disorder of attention and executive function, but an anxiety disorder is classified as a person who feels stressed, uneasy, and even frightened in normal, non-threatening situations.